princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 "Where $ m $ is the number of datapoints in our batch."
 %}

-What's the batch all about?
-In deep learning, it's very common to deal with very large datasets that may be too big or inefficient to load into memory all at once, so we sample out a portion of our dataset, we call it a batch, and we use it to train our model.
-That's one iteration.
+What's "the batch" all about?
+In deep learning, it's very common to deal with very large datasets that may be too big or inefficient to load into memory all at once.
+So typically we sample out a portion of our dataset, which we call a batch, and use it to train our model.
+That's one iteration of training.
 We repeat the sampling for the second iteration, and continue for as many iterations as we choose to.

 Now we have all the ingredients to convert to matrix format.
 Our system of equation, will go from this: